-In addition, curates will be expected to complete three practical tasks.
-These do not need to be completed within any one particular year but should be fitted in as convenient across the Curacy.
+In addition curates will be expected to complete three practical tasks.
+These do not need to be completed within any one particular year but should be fitted in as convenient across the three years of the Curacy.
 The tasks are as follows: